Bruntwood

 Bruntwood is a family-owned property company offering office space, serviced offices, retail space and virtual offices in the north of England and Birmingham in the United Kingdom.
 They own several high-profile buildings in the Manchester area, as well as in Liverpool, Leeds and Birmingham.

-Bruntwood's portfolio of over 100 properties is worth almost £2bn and includes over 560,000 m2 of floorspace.
+Bruntwood's portfolio of over 100 properties is worth almost £2 billion and includes over 560,000 m2 of floorspace.

 Bruntwood SciTech

 In October 2018, Bruntwood announced a 50:50 partnership with Legal & General Capital focussed on science and technology in regional cities.
 The new partnership has been named Bruntwood SciTech.
 Interests include Circle Square and Alderley Park.

+The joint venture purchased grade II listed Pall Mall in Manchester for £13 million in 2021 and began a £33 million refurbishment in 2024, with the project being completed, and 90% of the office space being let, by 2026.

+In 2026, Brentwood SciTech and the University of Manchester submitted plans for a 38 storey tower, that would provide student accommodation for 1,000 people in the Sister district.
+Sister is a £1.7 billion project to re-develop the University's north campus.
+Earlier work on the district included the refurbishment of the Renold Building.

 Properties

 Notable properties in the Bruntwood group include: